Georgia Commission & Pay Disputes

-Commissioned salespeople, manufacturer's reps, managers, executives and other employees often earn money that is payable to them at a later date.
+Commissioned salespeople, manufacturer's reps, managers, executives and other employees often earn money that is payable to them in the form of bonuses, commissions and other incentives that are paid at a later date.
 Many times, the company does not pay the full amount owed, or the employee is fired and the company refuses to pay any of the money that is owed.
-Other times, the employers takes the position that they will not pay the monies owed unless the terminated employee signs a severance agreement which includes a non-compete clause and/or a non-solicitation clause which affects the employee's right to work and compete.
+This tactic is common with account executives or salespeople who quit or are fired and then the company refuses to pay commissions or bonuses that were fully earned but not paid before termination of employment.
+Other times, the company is willing to pay these monies but insists on the employee signing a broad release as a condition for the payment of the money owed to the former employee.
+Still other times, the employers takes the position that they will not pay the monies owed unless the terminated employee signs a severance agreement which includes a non-compete clause and/or a non-solicitation clause which affects the employee's right to work and compete.
 We have litigated cases involving these legal issues with small local companies and large multi-national companies alike.
-All of these tactics are unlawful under Georgia law.
-Often, the only recourse if you want to get paid is to sue the company for your money.
+Many of these tactics are unlawful under Georgia law.
+Often, the only recourse if you want to get paid is to hire an attorney who knows the laws in Georgia as they apply to earned but unpaid commissions and other monies owed and sue the company for your money.

 Under Georgia law, in the absence of an employment contract or specific law providing protection, the employer-employee relationship is considered "at-will" and can be terminated at any time and for any lawful reason by the employer or employee.
 Many employment relationships in Georgia are governed by the employee handbook, commission schedule or similar posted personnel policy.
-While these agreements are not labeled "Employment Contract," they are treated as such by Georgia courts in employment-related lawsuits.
-In addition to the enforcement of these agreements, many terminated employees can sue and collect damages under a "quantum meruit" theory of recovery.
-Regardless of the cause of action, an employee who is terminated in Georgia is entitled to all of the money that is owed such as earned commissions, accrued sick days, accrued vacation days, paid holidays and accrued retirement benefits.
+While these agreements are not labeled "Employment Contract," they are sometimes treated as such by Georgia courts in employment-related lawsuits.
+In addition to the enforcement of these agreements, many terminated employees can sometimes sue and collect damages under a "quantum meruit" theory of recovery.
+Regardless of the cause of action, unless there is a legally enforceable agreement otherwise, employees are legally entitled to all of the money that they have earned and which is owed such as earned commissions, accrued sick days, accrued vacation days, paid holidays and accrued retirement benefits.

-A suit for breach of an employment contract is essentially a suit for wrongful discharge.
-The damages owed to the employee under Georgia law are all the damages sustained or the value of the services rendered to the employer.
-A wrongfully terminated employee may be able to recover lost wages, pre-judgment interest, lost profits, and any other damages that were reasonably contemplated by the parties at the time of the breach.
-One of the most common scenarios involves commissioned salespeople who have made sales which resulted in large commissions that are earned but not paid prior to termination.
-If the employee is terminated prior to the commission being paid, many times the employer tries to avoid paying the commission.
+An employee who leaves a company may be able to recover lost wages, pre-judgment interest, lost profits, and any other damages that were reasonably contemplated by the parties at the time of the breach.
+One of the most common examples involves commissioned salespeople who have made sales which resulted in large commissions that are earned but not paid prior to termination.
+If the employee is terminated prior to the commission being paid, many times the employer tries to avoid paying the commission and cites the "at-will" doctrine in a misguided attempt to avoid paying the commissions.
+In actuality, the "at-will" doctrine provides little protection to an employer who tries to avoid paying commissions that have been fully earned and payable to the employee prior to termination.

 - When a contract between a principal and a sales representative is terminated, the principal shall within 30 days after the termination of the contract pay all commission due to the sales representative.